Ms. Yellow’s murals bring women’s empowerment and social issues to the forefront worldwide

 “I think that as an artist, we have a voice, and I didn’t really feel comfortable with my voice when I was young, and art helped me to feel powerful with my own voice.
 It’s totally pushed me up like ‘hey, it’s okay to speak about these things even if it makes other people uncomfortable,” the artist said of raising awareness on societal issues.

-One such piece depicting women’s empowerment and culture is located at the Del Amo Swapmeet in Rancho Dominguez.
+One such piece depicting women’s empowerment and culture is located at the Del Amo Swap Meet in Rancho Dominguez.

 It appears majestic in size, facing Santa Fe Avenue.
 A myriad of bright colors surround a woman holding an orange flame in her open palm against a “bordado” (embroidered) blouse.
 The word ‘Resilient’ appears in black embroidery complimenting the colorful flowers embroidered near the neck of the blouse.
 An Aztec serpent blends from green to yellow behind the woman.